jankner/meta-report/report.md

 Float, Int, Int) -> (Vector Float, Int, Int)`, which is less than ideal.
 It would be nice if we could also wrap it into a more meaningful type.
 Repa's unboxed array type `Array U` fits well for this job as it uses `Vector` internally.
-Of course we alo want to do all this converting and wrapping automatically and hide it behind a simple interface. `Computable` can't do the work of wrapping the compiled program, so we will solve the problem with a new type class called `Compilable`.
+Of course we also want to do all this converting and wrapping automatically and hide it behind a simple interface. `Computable` can't do the work of wrapping the compiled program, so we will solve the problem with a new type class called `Compilable`.
 The class will need one function that converts a value of the type into a `Computable`.
 It will also need a function to wrap the compiled value.

 ~~~
 class Computable (GenTy a) => Compilable a where